Ryan-Zayne/shopping-list-app/README.md

     4. A quick trial with useRef hook
     5. Proper and frequent utilization of array methods and how they help in state management
     6. Designing with Chakra UI
+    7. How to use useReducer for managing complex state.
+    8. How to use typescript and eslint for predictable development.
+    9. How sync UI data with localstorage